traffic-taffy/traffic-taffy/docs/casestudy.rst

    taffy-compare -C -c 10000 -x 5 -t 10 *.pcap.xz

-The full output can be found in this file:
+The full output can be found
-`<case-study-output/initial-compare.txt>`_ , but we highly some of the output using screenshots of `taffy-compare`'s colorized terminal output.
+`in this file <https://github.com/hardaker/traffic-taffy/raw/main/docs/case-study-output/initial-compare.txt>`_ , but we highly some of the output using screenshots of `taffy-compare`'s colorized terminal output.